astralfrontier/astralfrontier.org-OLD/src/fiction/helping-hand.md

 **Scorpion**

 Scorpion can operate as a main battle tank, or unfold its tracks to become a huge scorpion with its main gun as the tail.
 In humanoid form, the front pincer claws become armored forearms, and the tail-gun is slung over the shoulder.

+**Shark**

+Shark disguises itself as a sleek mini-submarine, when it's not appearing as a toothy and vicious underwater predator.
+Its humanoid combat form uses its fins and tails as shields, and adapts the multi-layered rows of teeth into a fast-spinning chainsaw sword.

+**Spider**

+This Splice prefers stealth, guile, and manipulation to overt combat, spinning monofilament webs that can slice and cut.
+Its torso separates and attaches to the limbs to form a muscular motorcycle.
+In humanoid form, it uses its webbing to create whips, grappling aids, and swing lines.